 What’s funny is that, when you start searching for information on him, even more hijinks show up, for example in a paper titled “Inventors, Patents, and Inventive Activities in the English Brewing Industry, 1634-1850” by Alessandro Nuvolari and James Sumner.
-(There’s an older working paper version available here.
+(There’s an older working paper version which I got from here.
+(I’ve backed it up here, since that site seems to be outdated and could get deleted at some point.)
 I haven’t read the whole paper yet, mind: their thesis seems, so far,to be that there was innovation, but a lack of patents because patenting was seen as scammy; the latter is true, but the reluctance to patent surely was more to do with the hope of maintaining trade secrets, wasn’t it?
 Even today brewers often keep a few secrets, especially those durned Belgians.)

 In any case, the paper details who Jackson published a book offering the secrets of how to, say, make perfectly clear beer easily, or, ahem, no-fuss summer brewing.
 The hitch?
 The most important details of the book were left out, and you had to attend a lecture that would include the information necessary to fill in the blanks.
 (Of course, the lecture would only occur if enough copies of the book sold.)
 As the paper explains, even the scam was a rip-off: earlier in the 18th century, London’s Company of Distillers had published a guide to distilling… except the pamphlet has arcane symbols included for crucial details, and you needed a copy of the key to figure out what it all meant.
 (It was soon pirated, with the key revealed, “For the Publik Good.”)